Ellie Kemper: Early comedic career

 In 2007, she appeared in How to Kick People, a performance combining comedy and literary performances.
 In March 2008, she wrote and performed in the one-woman show "Dumb Girls" through the Upright Citizens Brigade Theatre.
 She also performed in the one-woman show "Feeling Sad/Mad with Ellie Kemper" and has appeared in comedy sketches on Funny or Die, the comedy website started by Will Ferrell and Adam McKay's production company, Gary Sanchez Productions.

-Kemper gained Internet interest in August 2007 for her part in "Blowjob Girl," a humor video on the sketch comedy site Derrick Comedy, in which she shows her enthusiam for her hobby with rough hands and a lot of gnashing teeth.
+Kemper gained Internet interest in August 2007 for her part in "Blowjob Girl," a humor video on the sketch comedy site Derrick Comedy, in which she shows her enthusiasm for her hobby with rough hands and a lot of gnashing teeth.
 Kemper said of the video in an April 2010 interview with The A.V.
 Club: "I really don't like that video, and I wish that I hadn't done it, even though I know that it's a joke.
 I hate that it got sort of big, because I don't think that it's that funny and I don't want that to be the epitome of my work.
 It's just one video in a sea of many, but it has made me conscious of not wanting to do a video like that again."
 Kemper has also contributed an article to CollegeHumor entitled "Regarding Our Decision Never to See Me Again".
 She also had a minor role in the 2009 film Mystery Team.
 Kemper starred in a fake iPhone commercial on Late Night with Conan O'Brien in January 2007, six months before the first iPhone was released.
 Kemper appeared in the Sofia Coppola comedy-drama Somewhere in 2010.
 She appeared in Bridesmaids in 2011.
 On April 3, 2013, it was announced that Kemper would be voicing a character in an episode of the animated sitcom American Dad!

 Kemper auditioned for a role in Parks and Recreation, an NBC comedy series started in 2009 by Michael Schur and Greg Daniels, creator of the series The Office.
 She was not cast in the role, but received a call back to audition for a supporting role in The Office as Erin Hannon, a secretary filling in for the regular secretary Pam Beesly when she briefly left the job at the end of the fifth season.
 Kemper was cast in the role, and started appearing in the show in April 2009.
 The character was originally written to be more sarcastic and dry, but the writers changed her to be more perky and optimistic to more closely resemble Kemper herself.
 Kemper described the character as "an exaggerated version of myself".
 Kemper described herself as a "huge fan" of the show and was thrilled to be on it.
 Although the character was originally intended for four episodes, the producers were impressed with Kemper and signed her as a regular in the sixth season.
 Jennifer Celotta, a screenwriter with the series, described Kemper as a "fun addition" to the show.